koding/kdlearn/guides/linux-dash/index.md

 mv linux-dash-master ~/Web/dash
 ```

 That's it!
-Dash uses PHP, which means there is no traditional
+Linux Dash uses PHP, which means there is no traditional
 installation process.
 We only need a few things, all of which Koding
 comes with by default!